EU confirms plans for Russia-diamonds ban

 "A leader [Orbán] is free and sovereign to choose his or her discussion partners, but what we need is transparency if the contents of the discussion affect European Union interests," she said.

 Orbán told press on Friday that the EU strategy on Ukraine "has failed" and that "the Ukrainians will not win on the frontline".
+Fico said Ukraine was "corrupt".

 But going back to diamonds, the commission's trade department has been working with Canada, France, Germany, Italy, Japan, the UK, and the US to trace and ban Russian stones.